 But that can get old, and it certainly isn’t as complete a meal as I should be having.
 The following sandwich isn’t exactly the picture of a “complete” breakfast, but it covers a few more nutritional bases than a simple cup of yogurt and is still a relative no-brainer to make.
 Whole grain bread, almond butter, honey, and a sliced banana are all you need for this one, and even if it’s a little messy and not the prettiest breakfast, it’s still quite tasty.
 Think Elvis’s favorite sandwich, only without the heart-stopping bacon fat, almond v. peanut butter, and a kiss of honey to add a little something extra.

 You can definitely use peanut butter if you prefer, as I’m sure the flavors would work together just fine.
 I’m personally just not a fan of peanut butter unless there’s chocolate involved.
 Though I stick to toasting my bread for this sandwich, I suppose it couldn’t hurt to grill it, as long as you can do so in a non-Elvis way with a light cooking spray or the smallest amount of butter possible.
-Don’t get me wrong, I do like big heavy breakfasts every once in awhile.
+Don’t get me wrong, I do like big heavy breakfasts every once in a while.
 This is just supposed to be something to get you going for the workday ahead, not give you food coma.
 Still, you will get full!
-This may not look like a big deal, but it’s full of fiber & protein, and should keep you going at least until lunchtime.
-I often have to split it and have each half a couple hours apart because I just can’t eat it all!
+This may not look like a big deal, but it’s full of fiber & protein and should keep you going at least until lunchtime.
+I often have to split it and have each half a couple of hours apart because I just can’t eat it all!

 Anyway, enough of my babbling.
-Here’s a quick, easy, tasty breakfast that costs less than a McGriddle and won’t raise your cholesterol like the rest of its fast food breakfast sandwich family can.
+Here’s a quick, easy, tasty breakfast that costs less than a McGriddle and won’t raise your cholesterol like the rest of its fast-food breakfast sandwich family can.